 The ADA is made up of individuals—here’s one of them.

 Who are you?
-I’m Dr. B. Alexandra Barton, a proud member of the Class of 2013 of Virginia Commonwealth University School of Dentistry, and I’m currently enrolled in a twelve-month General Practice Residency (GPR) at Denver Health Medical Center in Denver.
+I’m Dr. Christine Hammer, a proud member of the Class of 2013 of Midwestern University College of Dental Medicine — Arizona, and I’m currently enrolled in a two-year pediatric dentistry program in a Philadelphia hospital.

 Interested in sharing your experience as a new dentist?
 If you are fewer than ten years out of dental school we’d love to hear from you!
 Contact us at email@example.com.